espresso/espresso/README.md

 Views Compiler
 ---

-For most web sites, most time are spent at templates rendering.<br/>
+For most web sites, most time are spent at templates rendering.<br>
 When rendering templates, most time are spent at reading and compiling.

 Espresso allow to easily skip these expensive operations by keeping compiled templates in memory